msfuxian/MUSIC/README.md

 # MUSIC

-An Embarrassingly Simple Approach to Semi-Supervised Few-Shot Learning
+This is the MindSpore implementation of the paper "An Embarrassingly Simple Approach to Semi-Supervised Few-Shot Learning".